 Plant rock purslane in full sunlight.
 If your climate has hot summers, these plants will appreciate a little afternoon shade.

-Rock purslane can grow in nearly in type of soil, but it must be well drained.
+Rock purslane can grow in nearly any type of soil, but it must be well drained.
 Gritty or sandy soil is excellent.
 You can also plant rock purslane in containers filled with good quality potting mix.
 Mix in a little coarse sand to improve drainage.

 Spread a thin layer of mulch around the plants after the ground thaws in spring.